OrdinaryMagician/alicegl/README.md

 OpenGL, you can queue up all the data then repeat the final draw multiple times.
-There's just one queue, and due to the low-level design of this library, you have to give it a maximum capacity yourself when initializing it.
+There's just one queue, and due to the low-level design of this library, you have to give it a maximum capacity yourself when initializing it, along with allocating its memory.
  - The second is pretty much like modern VBOs.
 You build the array of all geometry data, then call aglMakeArray() with it.
 Note that since there's no memory separation here, the data you passed will be used directly, so don't free it.
-With the array created, you can jut call aglDrawArray() with whatever array you want to draw, anytime.
+With the array created, you can just call aglDrawArray() with whatever array you want to draw, anytime.
 Oh, and if you want you can modify the contents of said array, if you know its internal structure, just don't free the data yourself.